Mother was cooking supper when I got home.

 Leaving father to find his way around the hut, I returned to my homework.
-I had three pages
+I had three pages of

-of arithmetic to work out before I could sleep.
+arithmetic to work out before I could sleep.

 Father made a complete tour of the hut and got even more confused.
-With the dying light of
+With the dying light of his

 “Don’t worry,” he told me.
 “Dogs find their way home?”

 I informed him Jimi had never been to Nanyuki before.

 “Why did the dog go Nanyuki? he asked.